Storhamar IL: Handball

 The club has two sections for handball, the elite section named Storhamar Håndball Elite and a grassroots section.

 The team has played in the highest league since its promotion in 2016, and has won bronze three times (2007/08, 2009/10 and 2011/12).
+In the 2024-25 season the club won their first ever Norwegian championship, and did so undefeated.

 Former players include Heidi Tjugum, Anja Hammerseng-Edin and Maja Jakobsen.